Tantrums In 4 Year Olds: The Advice You Wish You Knew Sooner

 8. Ensure your child has a healthy age-appropriate sleep schedule and regular bedtime routine.
 Sleep and emotional behaviour go hand-in-hand.
 Help your child to maintain a consistent sleep schedule and bedtime to limit the possibility of overtiredness causing any tantrums.

 9. Give your child the words to express their feelings.
-Very often tantrums are a result of your child’s inability to vocalise how they are feeling.
+Very often, severe tantrums in 4 year olds are a result of your child’s inability to vocalise how they are feeling.
 Make sure there are plenty of opportunities for your 4 year old to talk about their emotions and give them the words to express themselves.

 What Is The Difference Between A Tantrum And A Meltdown?